Rank insignia of the Bundeswehr: Particularities

 Deviating from the description above, naval enlisted personnel of the Guard Battalion of the MOD-Germany (de: Wachbataillon beim BMVg) are exempted from wearing any sleeve rating mark on all uniforms, instead wearing their insignia on shoulder boards.

 In opposition to the ZDv 37/10, in representative military units (e.g. Guard Battalion of the MOD-Germany and Staff Military Band of the Armed Forces) for enlisted personnel and non commissioned officers the background of the basic uniform gorget patches shows the specific corps colour of the appropriate armed service, special troop, corps or assignment.

 Also in deviation from the description above, on the service jacket and skiing blouse colour pipings or cops background colour on gorget patches are dropped.

 Basic form of mounting straps

-Mounting straps or loops (Aufschiebeschlaufen in German) are in principle identical to the design of the epaulettes depicted above.
+Mounting straps or loops (Aufschiebeschlaufen in German) are in principle identical to the design of the shoulder boards depicted above.
 From this point of view it is sufficient to demonstrate the different versions of the design, instead of showing a complete list.
 Officially-procured mounting straps are weaved.
 The field-uniform type of mounting straps, used most, have black or golden emblems on stone-grey/olive-coloured base textiles.
 Soldiers of the lowest ranks generally do not wear shoulder straps.
-Exceptions to this are comparatively-low-ranked sub-officers, Mate aspirants, and Boatswain aspirants, as well as wearers of stone-grey/olive Luftwaffe uniforms that do not feature badges with the double wings.
+Exceptions to this are comparatively-low-ranked NCOs, Mate aspirants, and Boatswain cadets, as well as wearers of stone-grey/olive Luftwaffe uniforms that do not feature badges with the double wings.